 Size: Sound recording: 1 sound cassette (ca. 90 min.) : analog.

-Collection Summary: An interview of Helen Marjorie Windust Halper conducted 1994 Sept.
+Summary: An interview with Helen Marjorie Windust Halper conducted 1994 Sept.
 27, by Robert F. Brown, for the Archives of American Art.

 Halper talks about her mother and father; childhood summers spent on the northwestern French coast where she got to know Max Bohm and his family; being in France during World War I; and time spent living in England.
 She discusses going to New York, in 1920, with her brother, and attending the Veltin School for Girls and the Dalton School; going to Provincetown, in 1925, with her mother; and Charles Hawthorne and his teaching methods.

 She tells about studying color and abstraction with Vaclav Vytlacil at the Art Students League; drawing classes with Thomas Hart Benton; and extreme poverty of Edwin Dickinson and other Provincetown artists.
 She recounts meeting Nathan Halper in the 1930s and their marriage following World War II, his becoming an art dealer; and the success of his H.C. and H.C.E.
 Gallery during the 1950s and 1960s.
 Halper recalls several Provincetown artists, among them Frederick Waugh, Philip Malicoat, and Hans Hofmann.